Potterless

 Potterless is an audio podcast created by Mike Schubert.
 The podcast follows Schubert as he reads the Harry Potter series for the first time.
-Each episode covers a section of the book series and later the movies and fan material as Schubert and at least one guest analyze the story, writing, and characters.
-In the US the podcast charts in the top 40 for Arts and Entertainment podcasts and in the top 60 for comedy podcasts on Spotify.
+Each episode covers a section of the book series and later the movies and fan material as Schubert and one or more guests analyze the story, writing, and characters.

 History

-Schubert wanted to start a podcast and was looking for a popular topic that many people felt passionate about.
-He “knew people have incredibly strong feelings about ‘Harry Potter,’ but I hadn't read the series,” and he believed that an adult reading the series would be an interesting topic for listeners.
-In an interview with The Rowling Library magazine, Schubert explained the origin of the name "Potterless" as a double pun based on both Pottermore (now Wizarding World) and the fact he had not read the series and so was Potter-less.

-Schubert started the podcast assuming his snarky remarks as he criticized the books, counterpointed by his Potter-fan guests' defense of the books, would be entertaining listening.
-He did not expect to enjoy the books but ended up falling in love with them.
-According to TU Delfts' Delta, the podcast was conceptualized as one that would "pick apart the story and dethrone it from its lofty perch" but turns into one that "celebrates as the story gets richer."
+Schubert wanted to start a podcast believed that an adult reading the series for the first time would be an interesting topic.
+He invited fans of the series on as guests as counterpoint to his experience.
+The podcast was conceptualized as one that would "pick apart the story and dethrone it from its lofty perch" but turns into one that "celebrates as the story gets richer."

-Schubert began reading Harry Potter and the Sorcerer’s Stone, and the first episode of the podcast launched in October of that year.
+The first episode of the podcast launched in October 2016.
 Episodes were initially released bi-weekly, but the release schedule was switched to weekly in 2019.
 The last book material was covered in episode 89, after which Schubert began covering the Harry Potter films and spin-off materials such as Harry Potter and the Cursed Child.
 The last regular episode of Potterless was released on August 30, 2021.

-Schubert decided to move onto the Percy Jackson series by Rick Riordan; the podcast’s first full episode was released on September 6th, 2021, and is named The Newest Olympian.
-Even with focusing on a new young adults book series, Schubert is planning on releasing content via Potterless from events such as live shows.
+Schubert then moved onto the Percy Jackson series by Rick Riordan for his next podcast with a similar concept; this podcast's first full episode was released on September 6, 2021, and is named The Newest Olympian.
+Schubert still releases content for Potterless from events such as live shows.

 Besides The Newest Olympian, Schubert hosts or co-hosts three other podcasts: Horse, Meddling Adults, and Modern Muckraker.

-On October 4th, 2022, it was announced by Multitude Productions that Schubert, and his podcasts, had left the production company.
+On October 4, 2022, it was announced by Multitude, the podcast network which hosted Potterless, that Schubert and his shows had left the production company.